Ramanathan20032/Netflix-GPT/README.md

 TMDB API Call Implementation

 - Registered on TMDB and obtained the API key.
 - Created a Redux slice for 'api/movies/nowPlaying'.
+(Movies Lists, TV Series List)
-(Movies Lists)
+- (Movies Lists) - nowPlaying, popular, top rated, upcoming,
+- (TV Series Lists) - nowPlaying, popular, top rated, upcoming, Airing today TV, Popular TV, Top Rated, On the Air
 - Implemented an async thunk as middleware to fetch data from the API and synchronize it with the Redux state.
 - updated store with movies Data [nowPlaying, popular, top rated, upcoming]
 - maintcontainer for Banner [spotlight Movie with video and details]